voceconnect/grunt-composer/README.md

 The binary to use for composer if not installed globally.

-If `options.cwd` is present, `options.composerLocation` is relative to that directory.
+If `options.cwd` is present, relative paths for `options.coposerLocation` are relative to that directory.

 ## Running Composer Commands